 - Cool in pans for 10mins, loosen each slightly by twisting it in the pan.
 Cool for 5 more minutes then remove from pan and cool completely on a wire rack.

 - Whip heavy cream until stiff peaks (ideally with a cold whisk and in a cold bowl).

-- In a separate bowl, beat cream cheese and sugar until smooth.
+- In a separate bowl, beat cream cheese, sugar, and peppermint extract until smooth.